Metal Search

 How Ferrous Metals Compare to Non-Ferrous Metals

-While ferrous metals dominate construction industry applications, they have another family of metals providing alternatives.
-These are the nonferrous metals.
+While ferrous metals dominate construction industry applications, they have another family of metals providing alternatives—non-ferrous metals.
+Many non-ferrous metals, such as aluminum and copper, offer lower densities and superior electrical conductivity, making them essential in different contexts.

 Let’s compare some core differences between these two.